 — JP Kuehlwein, former Managing Director of Global Strategy & Innovation at Procter & Gamble

 One insight that JP Kuehlwein shared was that brands that stand for something tend to appeal strongly to today’s consumers.
 He shared the example of the company Ben & Jerry’s, with their obvious commitment to and passion for social justice and how that adds meaning to their product.
-They proudly stand behind the causes they believe in and openly share details of these causes on their website with their consumers, and the response and support from consumers in return has been impressive.
+They proudly stand behind the causes they believe in.
+The response from consumers in return has been impressive.
 In 2015 they launched Save Our Swirled to bring awareness to climate change.
 Earlier this year, Ben and Jerry were arrested while standing up for democracy at Democracy Awakening.
 Other notable examples of companies that engage consumers with meaningful messages were Patagonia and Pampers.
-What I took away from the presentation is that these successful brands each do an exceptional job in communicating their authentic and meaningful messages in an engaging way to consumers, and this has lead to a fiercely loyal consumer base.
-These examples show us that people are attracted to supporting an ideology rather than just a product and enjoy rallying behind a brand that they believe in.
+These successful brands each do an exceptional job in communicating their authentic and meaningful messages.
+And they do so in an engaging way.
+This leads to a fiercely loyal consumer base.

 FutureM was informative, insightful, and forward-thinking.
-A key takeaway was that companies that adapt in tandem with their customers’ changing needs and desires are much more likely to experience success and continued relevance than those who insist on hewing to tradition and a static definition of who they are as a brand or product.
-Each speaker brought a fresh perspective to the conference, showing us the many ways in which companies can take advantage of foresight, adaptability, and dynamism to ensure that their brands and products remain marketplace competitors well into the future.
+A key takeaway was that companies that adapt with their customers’ changing needs and desires are more likely to experience success.
+These companies are also more likely to stay relevant than those who hold tight to a static definition of who they are.
+Each speaker brought a fresh perspective to the conference.
+They showed us many ways in which companies can take advantage of foresight, adaptability, and dynamism to ensure that their brands and products remain marketplace competitors well into the future.